avidrucker/autofocus-clj-ver-1/doc/to-do's.md

 - [x] Implement reviewing of a list by entering a list of yes/no/quit strings ("y", "n", or "q")

-- [x] Question: How can reviewing be made interruptible / cancellable while also being functionally pure with separation of concerns? (context: in the past, this seems to require both IO and while loops)

-    - [x] Answer: Generate the full list of questions up front when starting a review session.
-Next, once you are done reviewing, submit the list of inputted yes/no/quit choices to update the to-do list.

 - [ ] Enable user to focus on and complete "priority" items (marked items closest to the end of the list)

     - [ ] Enable user to review their items in the command line application